Flibio/WinterWonderland/README.md

 1. Spawn snow particles below a player's feet when walking
 2. Wherever a player walks, they will leave a snow trail behind
-  - The snow is temporary disappears after 2.5 seconds
+  - The snow is temporary, and disappears after 2.5 seconds
   - The snow is special, and will not drop snowballs when it is broken

 Suggestions are apprectiated, so feel free reply with any ideas you have for this plugin!